 Autoplant project

 Autonomous soil scarification and planting is fully feasible.
-This has been demonstrated by the joint Autoplant project.
+This has been proved by the joint Autoplant project.
 Now, the project starts it third part

 AutoPlant is a Vinnova-funded joint project between the Forestry Research Institute of Sweden, SCA, Luleå University of Technology, the Royal Institute of Technology, Bracke Forest, Skogstekniska klustret, Södra, Sveaskog and Holmen.